jaspreetl/Interactive-Lab-Hub/Lab 3/README.md

 ## Prototype your system

-The system should:
-* use the Raspberry Pi
-* use one or more sensors
-* require participants to speak to it.

 *Document how the system works*
 Nudge is a voice-activated reminder manager built using Python, Vosk (speech recognition), and eSpeak (text-to-speech).
 It allows you to add reminders, set them with times, and mark tasks complete using natural speech.
 Reminders are stored in a JSON file called remidners.json so they persist.

-*Include videos or screencaptures of both the system and the controller.* https://drive.google.com/file/d/13rie_ak0-cq1xNEr-kii4EEgyVFGneHg/view?usp=sharing
+*Include videos or screencaptures of both the system and the controller.*
+https://drive.google.com/file/d/13rie_ak0-cq1xNEr-kii4EEgyVFGneHg/view?usp=sharing

 <details>